woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Waiter**: And a cheeseburger, medium rare, with onion and French fries.
 And a ginger ale with lots of ice.
 Salad dressing?

 **Robbie**: Hey, I wanted you to hear my new sound system when the dog scratched on the front door.Let's finish eating, and then we'll go back to my house.
 I want you to hear my new tapes.
-I've got some areat new dance music.
+I've got some great new dance music.

-**Robbie**: Hell.Stewart residence.
+**Robbie**: Hello.Stewart residence.

 **Linda**: Hello.
 Is Robbie Stewart there?